Come and celebrate Summer at the Heath Robinson Museum with our vibrant, colourful and fun new exhibition for all the family.

-Come and see hats made from tin cans, bags made from ring pulls, woven rolled newspaper baskets and boxes, a cheese platter made from a flattened bottle, scoops made from food cans, ear-rings from bottle tops and more!
-Through ingenuity, imagination and innovation junk materials have been given a new lease of life.
+From hats made from tin cans, bags made from ring-pulls and a cheese platter made from a flattened bottle, to woven rolled newspaper baskets and boxes, scoops made from food cans and ear-rings from bottle tops…every object in the exhibition used to be something else.
+Through ingenuity, imagination and innovation these junk materials have been given a new lease of life.

 Inspiring this new exhibition—In 1935 William Heath Robinson created a series of drawings that he called “Rejuvenated Junk”, showing new uses for unwanted objects.
 Ten of these were used to illustrate an article called “At Home with Heath Robinson”, written by KRG Browne for The Strand Magazine.